 (B) An individual seeking a radiologic license shall apply to the department on forms prescribed by the director.
 Except as provided in paragraph (C) of this rule, a separate application and fee is required for each license category.
 The application for each license shall include at least the following:

 (2) License category for which application is being made;

-(3) A non-refundable, non-transferrable check or money order in the amount of sixty-five dollars made payable to "Treasurer, State of Ohio";
+(3) A non-refundable, non-transferrable check, money order or electronic payment in the amount of sixty-five dollars made payable to "Treasurer, State of Ohio";

 (4) A statement affirming that all the information submitted by the applicant is accurate and true;

 (6) An applicant for a general x-ray machine operator license shall submit evidence of satisfactory completion of one or more of the competency-based clinical training modules identified in paragraph (F) of rule 3701-72-04 of the Administrative Code;

 (7) Applicants for a general x-ray machine operator license who are currently enrolled and in the last year of a two-year accredited radiography educational program or who have graduated from a two-year accredited radiography educational program and are within twelve months of their date of graduation, may submit a signed affidavit from the director of the educational program to meet one or more of the competency-based training modules identified in paragraph (F) of rule 3701-72-04 of the Administrative Code; and

 (8) Evidence of having passed the Ohio examination for his or her license category by correctly answering at least the percentage of questions on the examination specified by the director, unless the examination is not required because one of the following applies:

 (a) The individual is applying for a license as a general x-ray machine operator and holds certification as a radiographer from the "American Registry of Radiologic Technologists" or the "American Chiropractic Registry of Radiologic Technologists";